 “Come on,” he said, grabbing Otrere’s hand.
 “Let’s get out of here, shall we?”

 Otrere froze.
 His hand was warm in her cold one.
-All she could do was give a nod and follow his lead.
-She was afraid that if she spoke she’d say something foolish.
+All she could do was give the nod and follow his lead.
+She was afraid that if she spoke, she’d say something foolish.

 “Xander!”
 Dawn’s bellowed up below they could get any further.
 “Otrere!”

-Xander ran to a banister and looked down.
+Xander ran to a railing and looked down.
 Dawn was waving madly at them from the first floor.

 “What?”
 Xander called.

 “Come down!”
 Dawn replied, gesturing to a bunch of third-years who walked by.

 “Let’s go,” he said amiably, letting go of her hand to navigate the staircases.

 Otrere paused and willed her strength to take over.
 ‘Say something,’ the little voice in her head urged her.